contentful/contentful-metalsmith/README.md

   ---
 ```

+If you want to learn more about the filter syntax, check out the [Contentful node module](https://github.com/contentful/contentful.js)

 ## Using the fetched entries on the templates

 We have to make a distinction between two types of templates: